 Call-to-action phrases such as call now, click here, act now and order now

 So-called money words such as money, cash, sale discount and cheap (Free is another spam trigger word but it’s known that people still respond to it.
 Just be careful not to use it at the very start of your subject line)

 If you are unsure, you can always run your newsletter or email marketing campaign through a spam checker

 As you only have around 40 characters to play with, you should choose words which are likely to motivate your audience into doing something (to take action).
 Verbiage such as focus, boost, discover, improve and enhance are powerful words that (when used in the right way) can really boost your email marketing campaign.

 Tip 4 – Make it urgent!

-By conveying sense of urgency your audience is far more likely to open your email.
-Without any form of urgency your reader will probably pass it by and move on to the next one.
-Phrases such as ‘Only 5 days left’ or ‘Today is the last day to act’ or ‘response needed by…’ are all ways in which you can portray a sense of urgency.
+By conveying a sense of urgency your audience is far more likely to open your email.
+Without any form of urgency, your reader will probably pass it by and move on to the next one.
+Phrases such as ‘Only 5 days left’ ‘Today is the last day to act’ or ‘Response needed by…’ are all ways in which you can portray a sense of urgency.